Martinolli/AviationRAG/README.md

 ## Pseudo Code

 ### Firt step is to stored the documents to be prepared, the documents shall be in a "PDF" format or "DOCX" format.
-I realized that documents in "DOCX" are better to work with, in this way the results are better, but it is necessary to verify the content, before to proceed to process the file to extract tokens, and chunk the document.
+I realized that documents in "DOCX" are better to work with, in this way the results are better, but it is necessary to verify the content, before to proceed to process the file to extract tokens, and chunk the document

-### When the document is prepared to be processed it needs to be passed trough the script "read_docuemnts_to_txt.py" this routine creates a "pkl" file with the following contents:
+### When the document is prepared to be processed it needs to be passed trough the script "read_docuemnts_to_txt.py" this routine creates a "pkl" file with the following contents

 1.          'filename': filename,
 2.          'text': preprocessed_text,